-Physiomobility has experts in Vestibular Rehabilitation (VRT) who assess and treat common conditions such as BPPV, Vertigo, concussion and other disorders causing recurrent dizziness.
+Physiomobility has physiotherapists Certified in Vestibular Rehabilitation (VRT) who assess and treat common conditions such as BPPV, Vertigo, Concussion and other disorders causing recurrent dizziness.

 Once the acute phase of dizziness has passed, or in cases like Meniere’s disease, patients may develop a fear of movement which may result in decreased stimulation of their vestibular system, therefore subjecting them to experience recurrent dizziness.
 Like any other system or organ in your body, if you do not use it, you will lose it.
 It is very important to keep up with normal activities and to resist the temptation of avoiding movements to prevent provoking or worsening dizziness.